Our Services

 Helpful Resources

-Bleeding gums are often from gum disease, but they can also point to scurvy, a highly treatable vitamin C deficiency that can develop within 1 to 3 months, especially with low produce intake, restrictive diets, alcohol use, or absorption issues.
+Bleeding gums are most often caused by gum disease, but they can also signal scurvy — a highly treatable vitamin C deficiency.
+Scurvy can develop within 1 to 3 months, especially in people with low fruit and vegetable intake, restrictive diets, heavy alcohol use, or absorption issues.

 You may think of scurvy as a disease from pirate movies or old sailing ships.
 Surprisingly, it still occurs today — even in developed countries.
 The good news?
 It's preventable and treatable when caught early.